coreweave/kubernetes-cloud/virtual-server/examples/kubectl/README.md

 - [virtual-server-windows-internal-ip-only.yaml](virtual-server-windows-internal-ip-only.yaml) creates a Windows Virtual Server with no public IP (STATIC internal IP only) - useful for servers that will only be accessed in your namespace, such as Domain Controllers.

+- [virtual-server-highly-burstable-ip.yaml](virtual-server-highly-burstable-ip.yaml) creates a Linux Virtual Server with public IP from a dedicated IP space for highly burstable applications, designed for ephemeral instances that need to burst to thousands of replicas with public IPs.

 - [virtual-server-windows-cpu-only.yaml](virtual-server-windows-cpu-only.yaml) creates a Windows Virtual Server with no GPU - CPU compute only.

 - [virtual-server-shared-pvc.yaml](virtual-server-shared-pvc.yaml) attaches shared `PVC` to the Virtual Server.
 The `PVC` formated already and mounted as `/mnt/shared-pvc`.